KILTprotocol/spec-ext-credential-api/readme.md

 ### Man-in-the-middle

-A significant fraction of websites embeds third-party scripts, advertisement being the most common source.
+A significant fraction of websites embed third-party scripts, advertisement being the most common source.
 Malicious actors have already used this path to inject malicious code in the runtime of the page.
 This runtime is the only medium for communication between the dApp and the extension, so the evil code has a way to position itself as a man-in-the-middle.